-Merchant Law Group LLP is pursuing class action litigation against the provincial governments of British Columbia, Manitoba, and Saskatchewan, on behalf of persons who during certain years suffered personal injury while a minor in foster care, as a result of a tort or criminal act by a third party.
+Merchant Law Group LLP is pursuing class action litigation against the provincial governments of Manitoba and Saskatchewan, on behalf of persons who during certain years suffered personal injury while a minor in foster care, as a result of a tort or criminal act by a third party.
 This class action litigation seeks to create a compensation fund and other benefits for the above persons.

 IF YOU WERE PLACED IN FOSTER CARE IN ONE OF THE ABOVE PROVINCES AND WISH TO JOIN THE CONTACT LIST REGARDING THIS CLASS ACTION LITIGATION, PLEASE COMPLETE THE BELOW FORM.
 (Please note, providing your contact information creates no lawyer-client relationship.
 You are not charged any fee or cost for joining the contact list for this class action – our law firm would likely paid a contingency fee from the compensation recovered, if this class action is successful.)